All Episodes

 dan friesen

-So we get back to the Minnesota shooter.
+So we get back to the Minnesota Shooter.

 alex jones

-I think it's say he's the guy.
+I think it's the same to say he's the guy alleged.

-And he's got all the no-king stuff in the police car if he runs off.
+And he's got all the No King stuff in the police car if he runs off, the fake police or the real police car he somehow got.

 So we've got lots of Mexican flags all over the country.

-We got feeds here for you.
+We've got feeds here for you.

 dan friesen